 Usually a bruise, which is marked by bleeding into the skin of the bruised area, is nothing to worry about and eventually heals on its own and the skin discoloration disappears.

-“Tiny blood vessels beneath the skin can be damaged by even a small impact, such as bumping into a coffee table,” says Dr. Bradley, who specializes in family medicine.
+“Tiny blood vessels beneath the skin can be damaged by even a small impact, such as bumping into a coffee table,” says Dr. Robbins.
 “While they can be challenging to treat, there are home remedies for bruises that may speed up healing and minimize their appearance.”

 Here are six things you need to know about those black-and-blue marks, including home remedies for bruises:

 A bruise occurs when small blood vessels under your skin bleed.
 Since the skin isn’t broken, the blood leaks out into the space around the vessels.
 This pooling changes the color of the skin above the injury.
 At first, the skin is red or purple, but progresses to yellow or green before healing completely.

 A flat, purple-colored bruise, such as a black eye, is called an ecchymosis.
 A swollen, painful, raised lump is called a hematoma.
 Hematomas form when clotted blood develops as a lump under your skin.
 An example of a hematoma is the proverbial goose egg on your head.